cloudify-cosmo/docs.getcloudify.org/content/cli/users.md

 Usage: `cfy users list`

-List all users defined in this Cloudify Manager.
+List all users defined in this Cloudify Manager.<br>
+By default, when you generate the list of users, only the number of linked resources are displayed.
+You can retrieve full details with the use of a `--get-data` flag.

 ### get